 To utilize the AODH module's functionality you will need to declare multiple resources.
-This is not an exhaustive list of all the components needed, we recommend you consult and understand the core OpenStack documentation.
+The following is a modified excerpt from the openstack module.
+This is not an exhaustive list of all the components needed, we recommend you consult and understand the openstack module and the core openstack documentation.

 AODH is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.